Skip to content

 Attrition Schedule

-Sometimes, hotels may have an attrition schedule, which allows you to adjust the number of rooms in your block at various intervals leading up to the event.
+Sometimes, hotels may have an attrition schedule.
+This allows you to adjust the number of rooms reserved in your room block at various intervals leading up to the event.

-For example, your contract might specify releasing 10% of rooms 90 days before the event, 5% at 60 days, and another 5% at 30 days, totaling 80% flexibility.
+For example, your contract might specify releasing 10% of hotel rooms 90 days before the event.
+Additionally, it could entail releasing 5% at 60 days, and another 5% at 30 days, totaling 80% flexibility.

-This schedule is designed to help coordinate room reservations and prevent financial penalties due to unmet booking requirements.
+This schedule is designed to help coordinate hotel room reservations.
+It aims to prevent financial penalties due to unmet booking requirements.

 group of attendees watching a presentation at a corporate event